 Kent Wildlife Trust will, of course, be working hard to secure designation and protection of all the MCZs around Kent that were recommended by the Balanced Seas’ Regional Stakeholder Group.

 Marine Conservation Zones for southeast seas - a regional context

 31 MCZs were recommended to Government in 2011 by representatives of all sea users in the South East.
 Of these, 9 were put forward by Government for designation in 2013 but only 7 were designated (in November 2013).
 The Stour and Orwell, Wight Barfleur Extension and East Meridian (West) recommended MCZs have all been deleted from the network, and a decision on Hythe Bay has been deferred until 2016.

-Ten further MCZs around the SE were shortlisted as candidates for the second batch of designations in 2015, but only 7 have remained on the shortlist in the consultation.
+Ten further MCZs around the SE were shortlisted as candidates for the second batch of designations, but only 7 remained on the shortlist in the 2015 consultation.
 This leaves 14 MCZs in the SE which were recommended by the Balanced Seas project with their future left hanging in the balance - they will not even be considered for possible designation until 2016.